 A record of how boys and men trained to use the bows with high draw weights survives from the reign of Henry VII.

-[My yeoman father] taught me how to draw, how to lay my body in my bow ... not to draw with strength of arms as divers other nations do ...
+What Latimer meant when he describes laying his body into the bow was described thus:[My yeoman father] taught me how to draw, how to lay my body in my bow ... not to draw with strength of arms as divers other nations do ...
 I had my bows bought me according to my age and strength, as I increased in them, so my bows were made bigger and bigger.
-For men shall never shoot well unless they be brought up to it.
+For men shall never shoot well unless they be brought up to it.—Hugh Latimer.

 the Englishman did not keep his left hand steady, and draw his bow with his right; but keeping his right at rest upon the nerve, he pressed the whole weight of his body into the horns of his bow.
-Hence probably arose the phrase "bending the bow," and the French of "drawing" one.
+Hence probably arose the phrase "bending the bow," and the French of "drawing" one.—W. Gilpin.

 Construction and materials

 The preferred material to make the longbow was yew, although ash, elm and other woods were also used.
-Giraldus Cambrensis, Gerald of Wales, speaking of the bows used by the Welsh men of Gwent, says: "They are made neither of horn, ash nor yew, but of elm; ugly unfinished-looking weapons, but astonishingly stiff, large and strong, and equally capable of use for long or short shooting."
+Giraldus Cambrensis, Gerald of Wales, speaking of the bows used by the Welsh men of Gwent, says: "They are made neither of horn, ash nor yew, but of elm; ugly unfinished-looking weapons, but astonishingly stiff, large and strong, and equally capable of use for long or short shooting."The traditional construction of a longbow consists of drying the yew wood for 1 to 2 years, then slowly working the wood into shape, with the entire process taking up to four years.
+(This can be done far more quickly by working the wood down when wet, as a thinner piece of wood will dry much faster).

 The bow stave is shaped into a D-section.
 The outer "back" of sapwood, approximately flat, follows the natural growth rings; modern bowyers often thin the sapwood, while in the Mary Rose bows the back of the bow was the natural surface of the wood, only the bark being removed.
 The inner side ("belly") of the bow stave consists of rounded heartwood.
 The heartwood resists compression and the outer sapwood performs better in tension.